Website Hacking

 Now, we’ll use the social engineering technique to share this csrf.html file to the targeted user.

-From the below image, you can see that he got the message as “The secret has been changed !”, over with this similar way a successful CSRF attack can even change up the email addresses, usernames and the other personal information of the user.
+From the below image, you can see that he received the message as “The secret has been changed !”, In this similar way, a successful CSRF attack can even change the email addresses, usernames, and other personal information of the user.

 CSRF over Change Password form